Hitraj-Rathod/Phantom-/README.md

 ## Project Overview

 The **AI Emergency Response System** is an intelligent solution designed to monitor and analyze emergency calls conversations .
-The system uses advanced AI techniques to detect any suspicious or potentially dangerous content within a call.
+The system uses advanced **KEYWORDS** techniques to detect any suspicious or potentially dangerous content within a call.
 Upon identifying such content, the system automatically analysis the call and summarised the conversation .
 This project aims to enhance emergency response efficiency by providing timely alerts and reducing human error in call monitoring.

 ---